 Companion animals protected under this law include pets or animals kept inside a household.
 This definition does not extend to include livestock or wild animals.

 Under the previous law, a first offense of animal cruelty was charged as a misdemeanor and this represents the first time in Ohio State history where a first offense of severe animal cruelty can be charged as a felony.
 Goddard’s law, which carried bi-partisan support, is named after Dick Goddard, a local Cleveland meteorologist who has long advocated for animal rights.

 Questions On How This Law Affects You?
 Call 614-707-4239

-If you have been charged with animal cruelty and would like more information on how Goddard’s law may impact the accusations against you, contact the Columbus criminal defense lawyers at The Meranda Law Firm LTD. Our team of attorneys provide client focused legal advocacy and our firm will work with you to ensure that you always understand what is going on in your case.
+If you have been charged with animal cruelty and would like more information on how Goddard’s law may impact the accusations against you, contact The Meranda Law Firm LTD. Our team of Columbus criminal defense attorneys provide client focused legal advocacy and our firm will work with you to ensure that you always understand what is going on in your case.